H4HWV2011/msjarvis-public-docs/Curriculum/README.md

 ## How the Curriculum Is Organized

-Each lesson corresponds to a domain of knowledge developed through the Ms. Jarvis build.
+Each lesson corresponds to a domain of knowledge developed through the Ms. Allis build.
 Lessons are written to be readable by non-technical audiences first, with technical depth available for those who want it.

 | Lesson | Title | Domain |
 |--------|-------|--------|